Theatre shows for children in Paris

 A trip to the circus remains one of the top things to do with kids.
 Paris has many popular circuses, from Cirque Bouglione to Cirque Fratellini, staging amazing shows that children will love.
 They feature trapeze artists, jugglers, clowns and a host of other enthralling acts to be enjoyed all year round.

 The best-known circus in Paris, Cirque d'hiver Bouglione, is also the oldest one in the world.
-From October to March, it stages hilarious burlesque numbers and spectacular acrobatics, among other acts.
-You can’t go wrong with this one.
+Each year, from October to March, the Cirque Bouglione troupe puts on a new show that is full of comedic, burlesque, and acrobatic numbers.

 Every winter, the Cirque Pinder sets up its big top in the Pelouse de Reuilly for a few weeks.
 The highlight of this fabulous show: the amazing lion tamer Frédéric Edelstein and his 12 white lions.
 Children will be captivated.